Bang Bang (will.i.am song)

-"Bang Bang" is a song recorded by American producer and rapper will.i.am featuring the vocals of Shelby Spalione.
+"Bang Bang" is a song recorded by American rapper and producer will.i.am featuring the vocals of Shelby Spalione.
 The single features as the third track on the soundtrack album of the 2013 Baz Luhrmann film The Great Gatsby.
 "Bang Bang" is also featured on the deluxe edition of will.i.am's fourth studio album #willpower.
-"Bang Bang" peaked within the top ten of the charts in Belgium (Wallonia) and the United Kingdom.
-In the latter country, will.i.am is a coach on The Voice UK, and an alternate version of the song featuring vocals from Leah McFall ― the runner-up on season two of the show ― is included on the compilation Now 86.
+"Bang Bang" peaked within the top 10 of the charts in Belgium (Wallonia) and the United Kingdom.

 Composition

 "Bang-Bang" is an up-tempo fusion of 1920s jazz instrumentals along with synth-pop elements.
 The track features partially Louis Armstrong-inspired lead vocals by will.i.am and additional sing-along by guest vocalist "Shelby Spalione".
 It incorporates elements of the 1923 Cecil Mack–James P. Johnson composition "Charleston".
 Lyrics include the line "My baby shot me down" from the 1966 song "Bang Bang (My Baby Shot Me Down)" by American recording artist Cher, written by Sonny Bono.